The Ultimate One-Week Ghana Itinerary | Updated for 2023

 On your first full day in Accra, I recommend that you spend time getting to know the city and its major landmarks.
 As a brief overview, Accra is the capital city of Ghana and is located on the southern coast of the country, bordering the Atlantic Ocean.
 With a population of over 2 million people, it is the largest city in Ghana and serves as the economic and cultural hub of the country.
 Accra is a vibrant city, with a mix of modern and traditional architecture, bustling markets, and a lively nightlife.

 First up is the WEB Debois Center, the former home of the man himself.
 Included in admission is a tour of the house, learning the story of WEB, and the impact that he made on the civil rights movement in the early-mid 1900s.

-Next, take a short drive to Black Star Square.
+Next, take a short drive to Black Star Square (also known as Independence Square).
 This huge square features Black Star Gate, one of Accra’s most recognizable landmarks, as well as the Independence Arch and the Liberation Day Monument.
 This square was originally built ahead of Queen Elizabeth’s visit to Accra in 1961, to celebrate Ghana’s independence from the UK.

 Book the Accra City Tour now!

 For dinner, I recommend that you head to 805 Restaurant near the airport for delicious Ghanaian and nearby west African fare.
+Here, you can try specialities such as jollof rice, roasted fish, and fufu.
 If you’d like something a little closer to Osu, I recommend eating at Buka, which serves similar food.